Artist Resources

 The program supports Ontario-based First Nations, Inuit and Métis artists working in the visual arts, crafts or traditional/customary Indigenous art forms to create artwork.
 Grants of $500 or $1,000 help cover the cost of buying art materials and supplies.

 This is a third-party recommender program.
 Using Nova, OAC’s online grant application system, an artist applies to an Indigenous organization designated as a recommender for the program.
 These recommenders assess applications and submit grant recommendations to OAC.
-See About recommender grants below for more information on the grant application process.
+Click the Learn More button to see About Recommender Grants below for more information on the grant application process.

 Deadline Dates